-Signature Ability -- SHIFT
+Signature Ability -- TRANSFORM

-- Access to MINDSET/SHIFT.
+- Access to MINDSET/TRANSFORM.

-NOTE: There are not a lot of concepts that lend themselves to SHIFT.
+NOTE: There are not a lot of concepts that lend themselves to TRANSFORM.
 MINDSET swaps that require special IC circumstances, such as awakening an Orochi Mode or 'Evil' mode, will not usually be what this mechanic is for.
 Concepts that simply swap fighting styles will also not justify this mechanic.
-There needs to be a significant shift in the very personality or psyche of the character to switch between the modes.
+There needs to be a significant transformation in the very personality or psyche of the character to switch between the modes.
 It is highly recommended that you discuss your character concept with staff before applying for a character with this Signature Ability.